 HOW TO GET THERE: New Chum Beach is located in the Wainuiototo Bay, north of Whangapoua village.

-TIP: There are no toilets on this beach, as it is completely pristine, but you can find a public toilet in the carpark at Whangapoua Beach’s north end.
+TIP: There are no toilets at this beach, as it is completely pristine, but you can find a public toilet in the carpark at Whangapoua Beach’s north end.

-IMPORTANT: When visiting New Chums, please stay on the track and the beach.
+IMPORTANT: When visiting New Chum, please stay on the track and the beach.
 In the area beyond the beach and on the private land there is Kauri Dieback – a microscopic pathogen that infects the roots of kauri trees, making them die.
-The Kauri Dieback has no cure and it can be spread very easily by anyone because it stays on footwear and equipment, that’s why it’s not recommended to walk outside the special track.
+There is no cure for a Kauri Dieback infection and it can be spread very easily by anyone because it stays on footwear and equipment which is why it’s not recommended to walk outside the special trail.

-13. Take a look at the marine life in a Glass Bottom Boat Tour
+13. Take a look at the marine life on a Glass Bottom Boat Tour

-This one-of-a-kind tour will take you to Cathedral Cove, you will get to see the sea caves, the unique volcanic rock formations, the Pinnacles and even the marine reserve.
-You won’t be able to go off the boat at Cathedral Cove and walk, but you will enter the sea caves with the glass bottom boat, though.
+This one-of-a-kind tour will take you to Cathedral Cove, and you will get to see the sea caves, the unique volcanic rock formations, the Pinnacles and even the marine reserve.
+You won’t be able to get off the boat and walk at Cathedral Cove, but you will get to enter the sea caves with the glass bottom boat.

 One of the best parts of this tour is that they even have a mammal watch permit.
-This means you can even see some dolphins, whales and seals while you’re there!
+This means you might even see some dolphins, whales and seals while you’re there!

-If you want, you can even get your equipment and snorkel.
+If you want to, you can even get your equipment and snorkel.
 How cool is that?

 HOW TO GET THERE: This tour departs daily from the Whitianga Wharf.
-If you want, you can even organize your trip to depart from the Ferry Landing wharf.
+If you prefer, you can even organize your trip to depart from the Ferry Landing wharf.

-TIP: Because this is a very famous boat tour, I recommend you book well in advance to make sure you get some spots!
+TIP: Because this is a very popular boat tour, I recommend you book well in advance to make sure you get some spots!